kranzuft/AERRDM-DOCS/mobile_process.rst

 There are three primary on-screen controls, two for demonstration purposes (in red) and one for controlling the map (in semi-transparent white).
 They allow the user to stop and change the speed of the mobile resource.

-* **Speed Scale:** In the mobile application you can speed up the vehicle by scaling how fast the vehicle moves.
+* **Speed Scale:** In the mobile app you can speed up the vehicle by scaling how fast the vehicle moves.
 The vehicles speed can be multiplied by 20, 40, 60, 80 and 100 times the normal driving pace of the trip.
 The vehicles increase in speed is independent of the web application's speed up and slow down functionality.

 * **Pause Mode:** The mobile resource can be stopped by pressing the "pause mode" button.
 By tapping the button again the mobile resource resumes.
 It simulates time being stopped, however it works independently of the web application, as otherwise both would be stopping and starting constantly.
 The same is applied to the speed scale controls.

 * **Zoom Controls:** This allows the user to zoom in and zoom out of the Google Map.
 The "+" symbol zooms in when tapped and the "-" symbole zooms out when tapped.

 The map also has gestures enabled, meaning you can move the map as though it were a sheet of paper.
 Sliding, twisting and pushing out with your fingers will move, rotate and zoom on the map.

+User Settings
+*************

+Only two options require configuration by the user while the application is running.
+Both are toggled on and off, without any advanced input from the user.
+Below is a picture of the settings screen, followed by a description of each settings, starting from the top.

+* **Toggle Notifications**: Toggles whether a notification appears in the status bar when a request is received from the server.

+.. note:: If a request is received and the user is currently using another app, the mobile app is immediately opened to the request screen.
+In real-world scenarios responses would be required immediately, and this will assist in speeding up response times.

+* **Toggle Map Camera Motion and Rotation**: To understand this part an explanation is needed.
+Imagine a camera pointed straight down on the earth, showing a birds-eye view of the world.
+Toggling this option in the settings "on" allows the camera to dynamically move to show the current position of the mobile resource as though shot from a helicopter following behind the vehicle, rather than statically presented from above.

+  This allows you to toggle automatic camera adjustments as the simulated marker moves on the screen.
+Consider this explanation o a camera is being pointed directly down from space to the earth.
+The camera here is a bird's eye view of the world, statically placed.
+It is recommended to have this turned off when demonstrating the mobile app, as it is easier to see what is happening on the screen when the camera is stationary.